jainal09/Ingesting-the-Canadian-Common-CV/README.md

 >Check [Api Docs Below](#api-docs)

-***Further I took it one step further and added the following fuctionalities on the top of these functionalities!***
+***Further I took it one step further and added the following fuctionalities on the top of the above functionalities!***

  - **Elastic Search** - Using the traditional `ORM` is good but how about a very smart search with advanced smart search suggestions as you type and many more functionalities such as `tokenizing database data` , `super fast query query results` , `shards and dedicated query servers` and much more.. check more over here https://www.elastic.co/elasticsearch/features
  - **Paginated Data fetch endpoint** - The endpoint which returns  posts in chronological order and also based on view count and score queries the whole db and sends the huge response.
 This is dangerous and costly, hence I also created a new endpoint to fetch the same results in a `paginated approach` i.e by page by page.
 Each page contains only 10 results(can be calibrated and changed) making it a better cost effective, fast and efficient approach.
 Also the response also contains number of pages `page count` which are paginated.